Electrofishing

 Electrofishing is a fishing technique that uses direct current electricity flowing between a submerged cathode and anode.
 This affects the movements of nearby fish so that they swim toward the anode, where they can be caught or stunned.

-Electrofishing is a common scientific survey method used to sample fish populations to determine abundance, density and species composition.
+Electrofishing is a common scientific survey method used to sample fish populations to determine abundance, population density and species composition.
 When performed correctly, electrofishing results in no permanent harm to the fish, which return to their natural mobility state in as little as two minutes after being caught.

 Method

 Electrofishing relies on two electrodes which deliver direct current at high-voltage from the anode to the cathode through the water.
 When a fish encounters a large enough potential gradient on this path, it becomes affected by the electricity.
 Usually pulsed direct current (DC) is applied, which causes galvanotaxis in the fish.
 Galvanotaxis is uncontrolled muscular convulsion that results in the fish swimming towards the anode.
 Teams of at least two people are recommended for an effective electrofishing crew: one to operate the anode, and the other to catch the stunned fish with a dip net.